 Medical Benefits Chart What you must pay when you Services that are covered for you get these services Abdominal aortic aneurysm screening There is no coinsurance, A one-time screening ultrasound for people at risk.
 The copayment, or deductible for plan only covers this screening if you have certain risk members eligible for this factors and if you get a referral for it from your physician, preventive screening. physician assistant, nurse practitioner, or clinical nurse specialist. \$0 for each Medicare-covered Acupuncture for chronic low back pain PCP visit.
-Covered services include: \$20 for each Medicare-covered Up to 12 visits in 90 days are covered for Medicare specialist visit. beneficiaries under the following circumstances: \$20 for each Medicare-covered For the purpose of this benefit, chronic low back pain is chiropractor visit. defined as: • Lasting 12 weeks or longer; • nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); • not associated with surgery; and • not associated with pregnancy.
+Covered services include: \$25 for each Medicare-covered Up to 12 visits in 90 days are covered for Medicare specialist visit. beneficiaries under the following circumstances: \$20 for each Medicare-covered For the purpose of this benefit, chronic low back pain is chiropractor visit. defined as: • Lasting 12 weeks or longer; • nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); • not associated with surgery; and • not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
 Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.
+Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861 (aa) (5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state

 What you must pay when you Services that are covered for you get these services • a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, • a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e. Puerto Rico) of the United States, or District of Columbia.
 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.
-Ambulance services \$275 per one-way trip for Non-emergency ambulance services require prior Medicare-covered ambulance authorization (approval in advance) to be covered. services. • Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+Ambulance services \$325 per one-way trip for Non-emergency ambulance services require prior Medicare-covered ambulance authorization (approval in advance) to be covered. services. • Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
 Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required. • Ambulance services are only covered within the United States and its territories.

-Annual physical exam \$0 for the annual physical exam Covered services include: from your PCP. • Routine physical exam including standard lab tests as determined by the plan.
+Annual physical exam

+• Routine physical exam including standard lab tests as determined by the plan.
 You are covered for one (1) exam per calendar year from your PCP.